-Many of us turn to food and drink to soothe ourselves when we feel anxious, stressed or sad.
-The downside is that comfort eating often leaves us feeling worse, as the original problem hasn’t gone away and we can also then feel guilty or ashamed for overeating.
+Many of us turn to food and drink to soothe ourselves when we feel stressed, sad or bored.
+However, comfort eating often leaves us feeling worse, because the original problem hasn’t gone away and we can then also feel guilty or ashamed about the fact we’ve overeaten.

 My emotional eating began when I was a teenager.
-I used to feel so tired by the time I finished school, I’d spend my pocket money on sweets and fizzy drinks to boost my energy.
 We lived in a pub at the time, and I enjoyed plenty of dinners from the kitchen – burgers, fish and chips, roast dinners… if it made me feel good, I’d eat it.

-Over the years, I comfort ate my way to 18st and my self-esteem plummeted.
-I avoided looking in mirrors and hid my figure beneath shapeless cardigans.
+Over the years, I comfort-ate my way to 18st and my self-esteem plummeted.
+I avoided looking in mirrors and hid my figure under shapeless cardigans.
 Jay was always loving and supportive, but I became increasingly insecure.
-If he put his arms around me, I’d wriggle away because I didn’t want him to feel my lumps and bumps.

 Overcoming my emotional eating

 As I sat in group for the first time, listening to the Consultant, Vicky, explaining how I could fill up on pasta and potatoes, I realised that Slimming World’s Food Optimising plan wasn’t like the restrictive diets I’d tried before.
-Back home, I studied the new-member pack and planned my week’s meals.

-Vicky was incredibly inspiring and she helped me to discover so much about myself and my relationship with food.
-I noticed that stress and tiredness could ‘trigger’ my emotional eating, and she helped me work out how I could to put a plan in place to change my habits.
-I learned to snack on fresh fruit when my energy levels felt low and found new ways to make myself feel better, like having a relaxing bath.
+Week by week, Vicky helped me to discover so much about myself and my relationship with food.
+I noticed that stress and tiredness were a trigger for me, and she helped me work out how I could to put a plan in place to change my habits for good.
+I started to reach for fresh fruit when my energy levels felt low and found new ways to make myself feel better, like having a relaxing bath.
 After talking about activity in group, I felt inspired to start moving more – and with Slimming World’s support, I was soon able to add running to my mood- and energy-boosting strategies.

 Finding my confidence

 Losing 7st 3lbs has changed my whole outlook.
 As well as having greater control of my emotional eating, I feel more energetic and confident.
-When restrictions allow, I’d love to take my family on holiday.
-I can’t wait to stretch out on a beach in a size-10 swimming costume – without any worries about my body.
 I feel like I’ve regained a beautiful part of myself that was gone for so long, and I’m ready to show it off!

 4 ways to conquer comfort eating